pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

 If a type impls `Drop` then `drop` will be called on the type when it goes out of scope but before it's destroyed.
-We will rarely need to implement this for our types but a good example of where it's useful is if a type holds on to some external resources which needs to be cleaned up when the type is destroyed.
+We will rarely need to impl this for our types but a good example of where it's useful is if a type holds on to some external resources which needs to be cleaned up when the type is destroyed.

 There's a `BufWriter` type in the standard library that allows us to buffer writes to `Write` types.
 However, what if the `BufWriter` gets destroyed before the content in its buffer has been flushed to the underlying `Write` type?
 Thankfully that's not possible!
 The `BufWriter` impls the `Drop` trait so that `flush` is always called on it whenever it goes out of scope!